Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

-The discount factor ($\gamma$) determines the balance between immediate and future rewards, while the learning rate ($\alpha$) is the rate at which neural network weights are updated.
-The exploration rate ($\epsilon$) balances exploration and exploitation for \namePaper{}'s policies.
-Batch size determines the number of samples processed in each training iteration.
-Experience buffer size is the number of most recent experiences stored for training the networks.
+\head{Hyper-Parameter Tuning} We improve \namePaper{}'s accuracy by performing one-time offline hyper-parameter~\cite {paine2020hyperparameter} tuning using cross-validation~\cite{arlot2010survey}.
+Table~\ref{tab:hyperparameter} shows the hyper-parameter values chosen based on empirical analysis.
+The discount factor ($\gamma$) balances immediate and future rewards.
+The learning rate ($\alpha$) controls the rate of neural network weight updates.
+The exploration rate ($\epsilon$) balances exploration and exploitation.
+Batch size determines the number of samples per training iteration.
+Experience buffer size is the number of recent experiences stored for training.